-Erarta Museum presents Alexander Savko’s paintings in which mass culture invades traditional art
+Erarta Museum presented Alexander Savko’s paintings in which mass culture invades traditional art

 - Absurdist discourse

 - Witty allusions to the history of visual arts

 The renowned Russian artist Alexander Savko has been making waves on the Moscow contemporary art scene for the past 20 or 25 years.
 Like many currently acclaimed masters, he boasts a rather impressive background.
 Born in 1957 in the Moldavian Bendery, from 1974 to 1981 Savko studied stage design at the Odessa Theatre and Art School, and later worked as a commercial artist.
 It is rather interesting that his designs created for the Tiraspol Cannery and put into mass production were replicated in millions of copies.
 In the late 1980s, the time of nationwide romantically tinted yearning for change, in a quest for new art and new creative opportunities, Alexander Savko encountered the Moscow art world and met Konstantin Zvezdochyotov.
 In 1989, the artist was a first-time participant in the international Soviet-French DIALOG exhibition in Grenoble.
 Savko's first solo show in Moscow was held in 1996 at the Guelman Gallery.
 That was the period when contemporary art rose meteorically and gained much ground, the time of dramatic changes in the artistic landscape.
 Savko's Moscow haunt was the famous art squat on Baumanskaya Street, where he worked until 2004 alongside Avdey Ter-Oganyan, Valeriy Koshlyakov, Yury Shabelnikov, Vladimir Dubossarsky, Sergey Shekhovtsov, and other prominent figures in the recent art history.
 The same time span saw his joint exhibitions with Konstantin Zvezdochyotov.